rydmike/flex_color_picker/README.md

 To use the custom color swatch picker you have to define your own custom `ColorSwatch` colors and pass them to the picker via the `customColorSwatchesAndNames` property.
 By default, there are no custom colors defined.
-If you enabled the `custom` picker and have not provided any custom color swatches, the picker will not be shown despite being enabled since it has no colors to show.
+If you enabled the `custom` picker and have not provided any custom color swatches, the picker will not be shown despite being enabled, since it has no colors to show.

 You can make `ColorSwatch` objects with the Flutter SDK `MaterialColor` or the `MaterialAccentColor` classes by providing swatch color shades for each index.
 Alternatively you can use the helpers